What Is Margin Trading?

 If you’re testing the waters of stock trading, you may have come across the term “margin trading.”
 Many investors have tried it and made a lot of money, but just as many have lost everything they had invested.
 Add crypto to the mix, where prices are even more volatile, and you’ve got a recipe for disaster.
 Or success.

 However, with proper understanding and risk management, this trading method can be a valuable tool for any trader and a great way to maximize your profits.
-So, how does it work?
-We’ll answer those questions and more in this article.

 Similarly, trading on margin means using funds borrowed from the broker to buy shares or other securities.
 This is done in the hope that the purchased securities will go up in value, allowing the investor to sell them at a profit.

 The purpose of this method of trading is to amplify the returns of successful investments.
 But it’s important to understand that it also amplifies losses.
-So, while it can be a very lucrative way to trade, it can also plunge you deep into the red if not managed properly.

-How Does Trading on Margin Work?
+How Trading on Margin Works

 When you want to buy a stock on margin, your broker essentially loans you the money needed to purchase a portion of the shares you’re buying.
 The shares themselves collateralize the loan.
 So, if the value of the stock goes down, you may be required to deposit more money or sell some of your shares to maintain the loan-to-value ratio set by the broker.